anupj/rustlings-solutions/README.md

 ### This repo contains solution to rustlings exercises by Anup Jadhav.

-**NOTE** Don't use this repo to "run" rustlings on your machine as I've deleted the `rustlings` executable files from this repo.
+> **NOTE:** Don't use this repo to "run" rustlings on your machine as I've deleted the `rustlings` executable files from this repo.
 Please see the [original Rustlings repo](https://github.com/rust-lang/rustlings) to run rustlings.

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!